3 steps to getting your professional headshot

 - any questions you have

 STEP 2: Photo session.
 You can choose a simple photo session only, or one with hair stylist and makeup artist.
-The simple photo session is one hour in the studio, and we can accommodate 3 clothing changes usually, and end up with about 30-50 photos to choose from.
+The simple photo session is half an hour in the studio, and we can accommodate 3 clothing changes usually, and end up with about 30 photos to choose from.

 STEP 3: Ordering.
 Usually about a week later, you will come for the ordering appointment where we go over the photos and you select the photos you want.
 I will retouch the photos as much or little as you need and get your orders (digital jpeg files or prints) back to you in 1-2 weeks.
-It is also possible to compress the schedule if necessary, this is something we can discuss.
+It is also possible to compress the schedule if necessary, this is something we can customize for your needs.

 Here is a sample small jpeg file (click on it to see how big it looks on a web page all by itself), showing the size you would get.
 It is large enough for all profile photos and web use, but printed as a photo it is only a wallet size.